HCF-S/amiko-x402/facilitator/README.md

 # Amiko x402 Facilitator

 A production-ready x402 facilitator service that handles payment verification and settlement for the x402 payment protocol.
-This facilitator supports both **Base Sepolia** (EVM) and **Solana Devnet** (SVM) networks.
+This facilitator supports both **Base** (EVM) and **Solana** (SVM) networks on testnet and mainnet.

 ## Overview